-Pocahontas probably saw white men for the first time in May, 1607 when the Englishmen landed at Jamestown.
+Pocahontas probably saw white men for the first time in May 1607 when the Englishmen landed at Jamestown, Virginia.
 One of the first she was to meet was Captain John Smith, who was the leader of the Virginia Colony at Jamestown.
 Later that year, in December, Smith was leading an exploration along the rivers of Virginia and the Chesapeake Bay when the Powhatan Indians took him captive.
 Smith would live to tell the romanticized story, which would become legendary.
 The tale would also come under scrutiny many years later by historians, who question its authenticity.

 But, as Smith tells it, a few days after his capture, he was taken to the official residence of the Powhatan at Werowocomoco, which was 12 miles from Jamestown.
 There, the great chief, Wahunsunacawh, welcomed him and offered him a feast.

-However, afterwards, several warriors grabbed him, forced him to stretch out on two large, flat stones and stood over him with clubs, as though ready to beat him to death if ordered.
+However, afterward, several warriors grabbed him, forced him to stretch out on two large, flat stones and stood over him with clubs, as though ready to beat him to death if ordered.
 Suddenly, in rushed the chief’s daughter, little Pocahontas, and took Smith’s head in her arms to save him from death.
 Pocahontas then pulled him to his feet and the chief declared that they were now friends.
-He then adopted Smith as his son, or a subordinate chief.
+He then adopted Smith as his son or a subordinate chief.

 Actually, this mock “execution and salvation” ceremony was traditional with the Indians, and if Smith’s story is true, Pocahontas’ actions were probably one part of a ritual.

 Relations with the Indians continued to be generally friendly for the next year, and Pocahontas was a frequent visitor to Jamestown.
 She delivered messages from her father, accompanied other tribe members food and furs to trade, and spent time visiting with John Smith on her visits.